 The Lookout Mountain Incline Railway is one of the most popular attractions in Chattanooga.
 The railroad, which opened on Nov.
 16, 1895, is the last reminder of a once vibrant railroad scene that existed on Lookout Mountain.
 It’s also a great reminder of what a great railroad town (and great town in general) Chattanooga is.
 Of course, once you take the railroad to the top, you’ll be reminded why Chattanooga is the Scenic City.

 Thanks to mechanic Ernest Holmes, Chattanooga is inextricably linked to the world of towing.
 Holmes invented the tow truck in 1916 in Chattanooga, Tenn.
 Today, those trucks are indispensable emergency vehicles throughout the world.
 So, it makes sense the International Towing & Recovery Museum would open here in September 1995.
-Over its more than 20-year history, the museum has amassed a collection that includes antique and modern tow trucks and related toys.
+Over its more than 20-year history, the museum has amassed a collection that includes antique and modern tow trucks, photos and related toys.
 Outside the museum stands the Wall of the Fallen memorial, which includes the names of towers killed in the line of duty.

 What is today Rock City has been a popular tourist attraction for years.
 But, it was until the 1930s that the Rock City of today began taking shape.
 Frieda Carter, whose husband, Garnet, fashioned one of the country’s first miniature golf courses and a housing development atop Lookout Mountain, built a walkway and rock garden for the people living in the development.
 To promote the new attraction, which officially opened on May 21, 1932, Carter’s husband hired Clark Byers to paint farmers’ barns – for free, if the barns’ owners would let him paint “See Rock City” on the roof.
 The campaign worked; the slogan not only helped to draw guests to Rock City, it also became one of the most recognized advertising tag lines of all time.
 Today, Rock City features winding, garden-lined trails.
 But, the highlight is Lover’s Leap, a natural overlook where travelers can supposedly see seven states from one spot.